-The DSL and Deputy will undertake Child Protection and Safeguarding Training at least every 2 years.
+18.2 The DSL and Deputy will undertake Child Protection and Safeguarding Training at least every 2 years.
 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
 They will also undertake Prevent Awareness Training.

-14.3 Governors

-All governors receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.
+18.3 Governors need to receive training about safeguarding, to make sure they have the knowledge and information needed to perform their functions and understand their responsibilities.